So, you’re cooking a steak and you’re not sure exactly how you want to prepare it. Have you ever considered blue steak?

 - And much more!

-Blue rare steak is the absolute rarest way to enjoy a steak, save from eating it completely raw.
+Blue steak, aka blue rare steak, is the absolute rarest way to enjoy a steak, save from eating it completely raw.
 It’s seared on the outside to develop a nice crust, but in a quick enough fashion so that the inside hasn’t had enough time to cook.

 Obviously, a steak like this isn’t for everyone, but it has been becoming more and more popular in recent years.
 This kind of steak is perfect for those who enjoy their steaks cooked rare and are looking for something even rarer.

-Read on to learn more about Blue Rare steak, how to cook it, and tips for making your blue rare steak amazing!
+Read on to learn more about blue steak, how to cook it, and tips for making your blue rare steak amazing!

-When cooking a blue rare steak, your goal is to hit an internal temperature between 115°F and 120°F. Anything under 115°F would be still raw and anything over 120°F would be too cooked to be considered “blue”.
+When cooking this style of steak, your goal is to hit a blue steak temperature internally temperature between 115°F and 120°F. Anything under 115°F would be still raw and anything over 120°F would be too cooked to be considered “blue.”

 There are those who will tell you that a true blue rare steak is only cooked to 84°F. However, we find it easiest (and most appetizing) to get to at least 115°F, after all, this isn’t raw steak, it’s blue steak..

 There are many theories as to why steak prepared this way is referred to as “blue rare”.
-One of the most popular of which suggests that it’s because when it is first cut into, raw meat can appear to have a bluish hue, which eventually turns red due to exposure to oxygen.
+One of the most popular of which suggests that it’s because when it is first cut into, raw meat can appear to have a blue color (or purple color), which eventually turns red due to exposure to oxygen.

-It’s believed to have been popularized in Pittsburgh, Pennsylvania, though the exact origins are unknown.
-There are also those who believe it is linked to a French style of cooking fish called “bleu”, which involves boiling fish in a brine which turns the skin blue.
+There are also those who believe it is linked to a French style of cooking fish called “bleu,” which involves boiling fish in a brine which turns the skin blue.